using OrdinaryDiffEq, Plots

 Naively Zygote.gradient through an ODE solver stores every intermediate state — what’s called discretise-then-differentiate or “direct backprop through the solver”.
 Memory cost scales with the number of solver steps, which is fine for short trajectories and prohibitive for long ones.

-The adjoint method (originally due to Pontryagin in optimal control; rediscovered for Neural ODEs by Chen et al. 2018) replaces this by differentiate-then-discretise: derive an auxiliary ODE for the gradient — the adjoint \boldsymbol{\lambda}(t) = \partial \mathcal{L} / \partial \mathbf{x}(t) — and solve it backward in time alongside the original equation.
+The adjoint method (originally due to Pontryagin in optimal control; rediscovered for Neural ODEs by Chen et al. 2018) replaces this by differentiate-then-discretise: derive an auxiliary ODE for the gradient — the adjoint \boldsymbol{\lambda}(t) = \partial \mathcal{L} / \partial \mathbf{x}(t), the sensitivity of the loss to the state at time t — and solve it backward in time alongside the original equation.
 Memory cost becomes constant in trajectory length; the price is some numerical-accuracy bookkeeping (the backward solve has to be at least as accurate as the forward one).

-A third middle-ground option, checkpointing, stores only a sparse subset of states forward, then re-integrates between them on the backward pass.
-Logarithmic-in-time memory, logarithmic-in-time extra compute.
+A third middle-ground option, checkpointing, stores only a sparse subset of states forward, then re-integrates between them on the backward pass — logarithmic-in-time memory at the cost of logarithmic-in-time extra compute.

 rng = Random.MersenneTwister(0)